No. 26: Gene Autry

 Southern California map pinpoints:

-Anaheim, Palm Springs, Hollywood
+Hollywood, Anaheim, Palm Springs

-By this point, Autry was already a Hollywood success story, all dressed up as a cowboy, with real stirrups.
+By that point, Autry was already a Hollywood success story, all dressed up as a cowboy, with real stirrups.
 Not the nylon baseball type.
-That’s the visual we wanted to keep.

 In Autry’s nifty biography for the Society of American Baseball Research, writer Warren Corbett starts: